dralagen/config-linux/README.md

 source "</my/repo/config-linux>/bash/git-prompt/gitprompt.sh"
 ```

-For customize your prompt copy _</my/repo/config-linux>/bash/git-prompt-colors.sh_ to _~/.git-prompt-colors.sh_ and edit as you want.
+For customize your prompt, you can copy _bash/git-prompt-colors.sh_ to _~/.git-prompt-colors.sh_ and edit as you want.

-The order of variable without space
+The order of variables without any space is :
 ```
 ${LAST_COMMAND_INDICATOR}
 ${GIT_PROMPT_START_ROOT}